-National planning policy is set out within the National Planning Framework (NPF) and Scottish Planning Policy (SPP).
-Both were published in 2014 and are nearing the end of their 5 year life.
-The Planning Bill sets out changes to the development plan hierarchy and the format and content of NPF and SPP.
-The timetable for the review of NPF and SPP is dependent on the Planning Bill and is not yet confirmed.
+A1.1 National planning policy is set out within the National Planning Framework (NPF) and Scottish Planning Policy (SPP).
+Both were published in 2014 and are at the end of their 5 year life.
+The Planning (Scotland) Act 2019 sets out changes to the development plan hierarchy and the format and content of NPF and SPP.
+The timetable for the review of NPF and SPP is dependent on the Planning (Scotland) Act 2019 and work for the NPF4 and SPP is well underway with consultation and engagement throughout January - April 2020.
+The final version of the NPF4 is expected to go before parliament in 2021.
 The current 2014 documents therefore provide the current national policy framework, with the Scottish Energy Strategy and Onshore Wind Policy Framework providing up to date advice on the Scottish Minister's position and targets for the supply of energy from renewable sources.
+Both NPF3 and the SPP pre-date the declaration of climate emergency by Scottish Ministers, and the net zero target by 2045.
+Both these factors are material changes which mean that NPF4 and SPP will likely change significantly in terms of support for renewable electricity.